The Different Heated Jacket Liner Generations Explained

 The Generation Waterproof Heated Liners come in a few colors as well as heat levels.
 Think about this as not just a heated liner, not just a waterproof insert, but also as an after-ride jacket that you can wear in all sorts of weather when you park the bike.
 If you tour, like we do, every bit of space is critical.
 Having this waterproof liner keeps me from having to carry a jacket with.
 In the 90 Watt Waterproof Liner, we added a packable waterproof hood to the women's liner.
 We added an outside chest pocket to both.
 We put it on the left side to avoid stacking.
 The zippers are waterproof YKK with the main zipper being a new design that is waterproof but does not have that rubber feel and has the same pull as a normal zipper.
 Seams of course are sealed.
 We were able to make them in different colors, but we will slowly go to Black only as we sell out of the Red, Yellow and Grey.
 We thought the colors were a great idea.
 We also have a 65 W Generation Waterproof Heated Liner.
 The difference, other than being less expensive, is that it has no chest pocket or hood.
 Only available in black for men and dark grey for women.

 When we say 90 Watt and 65 Watt, that is at 12.8 Volts.
 But a running motorcycle or car will be at 13.8 Volts minimum.
 That means the Watts of heat are closer to 106 W and 85 W.

-Look, there is a lot of heated gear out there, but you have to decide.
+Look, there is a lot of heated gear out there, but you must decide.
 Do you want to get the gear designed by the people that use it, or from some copycat in China?